Get active

 Start with the simple decision to eliminate single-use plastic wherever possible.
 Take a survey to find out how much single-use plastic is in your life and check out

-• Be ready to refill: A little preparation can go a long way.
+• Be ready to refill: a little preparation can go a long way.
 Take a bottle, shopping bag, cutlery and containers with you instead of accepting plastic alternatives.
 Stores and restaurants are often happy to refill boxes instead of using their own plastic containers.

-• Avoid toxic sunscreens: Use reef-safe sunscreens.
+• Avoid toxic sunscreens: use reef-safe sunscreens.
 Look for an SPF that uses physical UVA and UVB filters, as opposed to the chemical filters that have been linked to coral reef destruction.

 • Ask your government to take a responsible stance on waste disposal, stop waste exports, set a policy on single-use packaging and washing machine filters, provide better recycling facilities and champion the zero-waste movement.